Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Cowboys have yet to cover the spread this season when favored by 8.5 points or more.

-- Dallas' games this year have hit the over on five of eight set point totals (62.5%).

-- The Cowboys average 30.1 points per game, comparable to the 27.5 per matchup the Falcons allow.

-- Dallas is 5-0 against the spread and 4-1 overall this season when the team scores more than 27.5 points.
+- Dallas is 5-0 against the spread and 4-1 overall this season when the team records more than 27.5 points.

-- Dallas is 7-0 against the spread and 6-1 overall when the team piles up more than 360.5 yards.
+- Dallas is 7-0 against the spread and 6-1 overall when the team picks up more than 360.5 yards.

-- This year, the Cowboys have turned the ball over 11 times, four more than the Falcons' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Falcons.